nlathia/nlathia.github.io/_posts/2019-09-29-Large-NLP-in-prod.md

 There was one tiny trick that two folks on the team discovered which helped us to make these types of services _even faster_.
 They discovered the issue that it seems [others have also found](https://twitter.com/MarkNeumannnn/status/1067926695338926080) regarding threading performance and the `OMP_NUM_THREADS` and `MKL_NUM_THREADS` environment variables; the one difference was that they also had to factor in how all of this plays with Sanic [worker threads](https://sanic.readthedocs.io/en/latest/sanic/deploying.html#workers).

-## 🔍 Closing thoughts
+## 🔍 Reflections

 The main disclaimer that I'll add to the above is that we are currently in the stage of development where we're iterating on and validating new product features, and not squeezing performance gains out of existing ones.
-Perhaps, once we reach that stage (where every microsecond matters), I'll change my mind about BERT being suitable for production 😊.
+Perhaps, once we reach that stage (where every megabyte of memory, instance we spin up, and microsecond matters), I'll change my mind about BERT being suitable for production 😊.

 So, after writing an entire blog post about how we can (and do) but large models like BERT into production, I'll close with two thoughts.